bryanwyk/data-structures-algorithms/README.md

 * Can use a stack to iterate PreOrder.

+### Priority queue

+#### Characteristics
+* Each item in the queue has a priority associated to it.
+* The next item to be served is the one with the greatest priority (hence, a 'rear' marker is no longer needed).
+* Can be implemented using arrays, linked lists, BSTs, or a heap (refer to notes below).
+* For linear structures (arrays, linked lists):
+    * *getMax* would have  worst case time complexity of O(N) if unsorted, and O(1) for sorted.
+    * *add* would have worst case time complexity of O(1) if unsorted, and O(N) if sorted.

+#### Typical operations
+* add
+    * Unsorted array:
+        * Add to next empty space in the array.
+        * Time complexity:
+            * Best and worst case: O(1) as you just add to the marker of the next empty spot.
+    * Sorted array:
+        * Search for spot in the array, remove it, and then shuffle everything backwards.
+        * Time complexity:
+            * Best case: O(log N)*OComp using binary search, where the element is the largest, and no shuffling is required.
+            * Worst case: O(N), where the element is the smallest, and shuffling of all elements is required.
+    * Unsorted linked list:
+        * Create node at head of the list.
+        * Time complexity:
+            * Best and worst case: O(1) as you just add to the head.
+    * Sorted linked list:
+        * Largest would be kept at the head.
+        * Time complexity:
+            * Best case: O(1)*OComp, where the input item is larger than the head.
+            * Worst case: O(N)*OComp, where the input item becomes the smallest item in the list.
+* getMax: Equivalent to 'serve' for a regular queue.
+Finds the maximum, removes it, and shuffles the remaining elements.
+    * Unsorted array:
+        * Swap the next empty (null) spot with the served element, as it is easier than shuffling everything.
+        * Time complexity:
+            * Best and worst case: O(N)*OComp where N is the size of the queue, since we need to compare every element to find the max.
+    * Sorted array:
+        * Time complexity:
+            * Best and worst case: O(1).
+Remove the last element in the array, and then shift marker backwards one position.
+    * Unsorted linked list:
+        * Time complexity:
+            * Best and worst case: O(N)*OComp.
+Every element needs to be iterated through.
+    * Sorted linked list:
+        * Time complexity:
+            * Best and worst case: O(1) as you remove from the head, and then re-attach the next node to the head.
+    * BST:
+        * Time complexity:
+            * Best case: O(1) where the max is the root.
+            * Worst case: O(Depth) if balanced, O(N) if unbalanced.

+### Heap

+#### Characteristics
+* Is a binary tree that is
+    * Complete: all levels but the last are full, and the last level is filled from the left.
+    * Heap-ordered: explained below.
+* Can either be a max-heap (where greater numbers are higher priority and it uses getMax), or a min-heap (where lower numbers are a higher priority and it uses getMin).
+* Max-heap
+    * *Heap-ordered*: Every child is smaller than (or equal to) its parent.
+* Min-heap
+    * *Heap-ordered*: Every child is greater than (or equal to) its parent

+#### Typical operations for a max-heap

+* add
+    * Add the element to the next empty node as you would a BST, then keep swapping it up until the heap becomes heap-ordered.
+* getMax
+    * Swap the latest leaf with the root.
+Remove the root.
+Then swap the leaf (that is now at the root position) with the largest child, and repeatedly sink it until the heap becomes heap-ordered.

 ## 1.2 Data Structures

 > Provide information about a particular way in which data is physically organised in memory. i.e. the way a given Data Type is implemented.